martinsbuchi2/martinsbuchi2/README.md

 ***

+- 🤝 My work as **a Geospatial Expert at the Rural Electrification Agency of Nigeria has enabled the implementation of 160+MW of clean energy**

+- 🌱 I’m also nurturing **Vironet, to provide technical support to clean energy players by translating EO data into actionable insights.**

 - 🔭 I’m looking for  **a fully funded graduate program to enhance further my geospatial skills and make an even more profound impact.**

-- 🤝 I’m currently working as **a Technical Assitant on Geospatial Analysis to the Executive Director at the Rural Electrification Agency of Nigeria**

-- 🌱 I’m also nurturing **Vironet, to provide technical support to clean energy players in Nigeria by translating EO data into actionable insights.**

 - 👯 I’m open to collaborate on **projects that work with open-source data and solutions.**